Waste from a purpose-built flat

 Food waste

-In the meantime, if you do not yet receive this service, please try to reduce your food waste and put waste you do produce in with your general waste if you are unable to compost it at home.
+If you don't yet receive this service, try to reduce your food waste and put waste you do produce in with your general waste if you are unable to compost it at home.

 Stay up to date!
 Make sure you subscribe to our waste and recycling email updates.